kenjindomini/pancake_project/README.md

 * Adding a set route "usersByName" that will allow the client side to update records and could easily be expanded to add new records.
     * This is currently about 90% complete with calls coming in but each user only has 1 key value pair and assuming this wasn't a problem the update DB code is not updating the DB
     * If we could get call routes working this might be a prime candidate for converting to a function.
-* Pagination breaks when using the POC buttons.
+* ~~Pagination breaks when using the POC buttons.~~  Fixed: See 'Bug_fixes' branch
-    * clicking on a page number then clicking next doesn't seem to behave as expected.
+    * ~~clicking on a page number then clicking next doesn't seem to behave as expected.~~
-    * there is a maths bug between the client layer and API layer
+    * ~~there is a maths bug between the client layer and API layer~~

 ### Future
 * Make office names clickable and have the test in that cell replaced by the office address.
     * Clicking on the address should either link to google maps or a link should be included, in parenthesis, as part of the text replacement.
 * Add a dropdown to set number of rows per page.
 * Better understand webpack then see if it can be optimized
     * Example: currently the hot server does not sync CSS.
 * Fix table to not extend full width if it isnt needed.
     * Wrap it and pagination in a div so the pagination links never extended beyond the right boarder of the table.
 * Potentially stand up a POC using GraphQL + relay to truly determine which would be the better prod solution for our dataset.
+* Try to optimize users.length route
+    * Hopefully we do not need to retrieve all docs in order to get a row count.
+* Remove debug logging.

 ### Setup
 #### Vagrant(automated)